lakeside763/lakeside763/README.md

 ### Hi there 👋

-I'm a Full-stack engineer with over 7 years of professional experience working on enterprise and startup projects.
+I'm a Full-stack engineer with over 7 years of professional experience working on enterprise and startup projects. <br />
 I'm passionate about building high-quality software.